sbnh1/sbnh1/README.md

   - I enjoy working with the C programming language and learning new things.
   - I’m always eager to explore new technologies and improve my skills.
   - I love solving challenging problems and turning ideas into functional projects.

+- 🎮 **Pulse Runner**:
+  Pulse Runner is a fast-paced platformer inspired by [Geometry Dash](https://en.wikipedia.org/wiki/Geometry_Dash).
+In this game, you control a cube that moves horizontally through levels filled with obstacles and spikes.
+The goal is to avoid these obstacles by jumping at the right time.
+  Players can unlock new skins and levels by completing stages, and the game features a shop to customize your character's appearance.
+  You can find the project here: [Pulse Runner](https://github.com/sbnh1/pulse-runner).

 - 🔭 I’m currently working on [Crazy Potion](https://github.com/sbnh1/crazy_potion), a web application for exploring, searching, and managing drink recipes through an ingredient hierarchy, with features like personalized favorites and user accounts